hossamhilal/Erontend_Interview/rxjs/README.md

 ## 28 - What is the difference between Reactive Programming and Imperative Programming?

-- Reactive programming is a declarative programming paradigm which deals with asynchronous data streams.
+- **Reactive programming** is a declarative programming paradigm which deals with asynchronous data streams.
-- In Reactive Programming, observables emit data, and send it to the subscribers.
+- **In Reactive Programming**, observables emit data, and send it to the subscribers.
 This process can be called as data being PUSHed in reactive programming.
 - On the other hand, data is being PULLed in imperative programming, where we explicitly request data (requesting data from the DB.. etc)

 ## 29 - What do you understand by the term Non-Blocking in RxJS?